paradolfino/markdown-resume/resume.md

 React Refactor is simple refactoring of standard multi-page websites into SPA (single-page applications) with multi-page functionality.
 So far have completed one.
 Mobile friendly.

+Notes: I have some plans of doing more React Refactors using React, Redux, and Rails.

 __RECENT FUNCTIONAL EXPERIENCE__: